 To do crossfading or exact frame cuts between movies, you need two movieEngines or moviePlayers.

 Every time you assign a new

-mvspec to moviePlayer's Movie Spec parameter, it will take a few frames to unload the prior movie, open the new movie and load the number of pre-read frames into the GPU.
+mvspec to moviePlayer's Movie Spec parameter, it may take a few frames to unload the prior movie, open the new movie and load the number of pre-read frames into the GPU.
 (It uses the Timer CHOP for this, and you can watch the timing on the

 out4 of moviePlayer So one moviePlayer can never guarantee a perfect cut between movies.
 For this reason you need two moviePlayer components to perfectly cut or crossfade between them.
 You get the second moviePlayer to pre-load the next movie before making a cut or crossfade.
 You can use the "

 fade fadein" channels coming out of the 4th output of moviePlayer to control the cross-fading.

 A built-in panel in TouchDesigner that contains a library of components and media that can be dragged-dropped into a TouchDesigner network.